-- 1. Remove the screw (#6-32) that secures the front I/O bracket to the chassis. - 2.
-Lift the front I/O panel away from the chassis. - 3.
-Disconnect all the cables from their connectors on the system board. - 4.
-Remove the five screws (#6-32) that secure the system board to the chassis. - 5.
-Lift the system board from the back I/O panel at angle and lift the system board out of the chassis.
+- 1. Remove the (#6-32) screw that secures the front I/O-bracket to the chassis. - 2.
+Slide and remove the front I/O-bracket from the chassis. - 3.
+Disconnect the power and HDD cables that are connected to the system board and unroute them from the routing guides on the chassis. - 4.
+Remove the nine (#6-32) screws that secure the system board to the chassis. - 5.
+Lift the system board at an angle and remove the system board off the chassis.